-The Master of Liberal Arts, Systems Engineering degree field is offered online with 1 course required on-campus.
+The Master of Liberal Arts, Systems Engineering degree field is offered online with 1 course required on campus at Harvard University.
 Weekend options are available for the on-campus requirement.

 Getting Started